Better Bunching, Nicer Notching: Conclusion

 We show how to use bunching from piecewise-linear budget constraints to identify elasticities, under conditions weaker than those used in the literature on kinks and notches.
 The key theoretical point is that bunching is determined by the elasticity parameter and the shape of an unobserved distribution.
 Additional assumptions or data are needed to identify the elasticity.

 We propose a suite of estimation techniques that allows researchers to tailor their estimation to different assumptions and data variation.
-These include non-parametric bounds and semi-parametric censored models with covariates.
-The non-parametric bounds are the least restrictive method and also nest estimators from the previous literature.
+These include nonparametric bounds and semi-parametric censored models with covariates.
+The nonparametric bounds are the least restrictive method and also nest estimators from the previous literature.

 These techniques have wide applicability, because piecewise-linear budget constraints are common across fields, from public finance and labor, to industrial organization and accounting.
 Our estimation strategies also provide a foundation for future advances in techniques that will account for different empirical hurdles.
 Of particular interest are extensions that consider optimization and friction errors, extensive margin responses, and panel data methods.